THIS COMPETITION IS NOW CLOSED

 - Plan to conduct an internship in Québec.

-- Be supervised by their master’s or doctoral research supervisor throughout the internship.
+- Remain supervised by their master’s or doctoral research supervisor throughout the internship.

 - Mandatory and/or for-credit internships that are part of the master’s or doctoral program and internships that are independent of a university program are not eligible.

-- The internship must last at least two months, and may be as long as six months.
-It may be carried out in several stages within a period of nine months.
+- The internship may be carried out in several stages within a period of nine months.

 - When submitting the application form, no more than 50% of the internship may already be completed.
-However, this scholarship is not retroactive.
-Only the months of internship remaining on the date of submission of the application can be funded.
+However, as the scholarship is not retroactive, only the months of internship remaining on the date of submission of the application can be funded.

 Eligible: Public, parapublic, community or private sector organizations in Québec, and College Centers for Technology Transfer (CCTT).

-Ineligible: Postsecondary teaching institutions and university-affiliated research centres and laboratories.
+Ineligible: Postsecondary teaching institutions and university-affiliated research centers and laboratories.

-Exception: a host environment located at a postsecondary teaching institution or university-affiliated research centre or laboratory could be considered eligible if the applicant demonstrates that the host environment is not conducting research in his/her field or discipline.
-The applicant must also demonstrate the relevance and added value of carrying out an internship in a host environment outside his or her discipline in terms of practical experience and the acquisition of new skills, compared to those acquired through his/her master’s or doctoral research project.
+Exception: a host environment located at a postsecondary teaching institution or university-affiliated research center or laboratory could be considered eligible if the applicant demonstrates that the host environment is not conducting research in his/her/them field or discipline.
+The applicant must also demonstrate the relevance and added value of carrying out an internship in a host environment outside his/her/them discipline in terms of practical experience and the acquisition of new skills, compared to those acquired through his/her/them master’s or doctoral research project.

 Should you fail to find an internship host, please consult the list of partners interested in hosting interns.